xyproto/vt100/cmd/editor/README.md

 * `ctrl-l` to redraw
 * `ctrl-k` to delete characters to the end of the line
 * `ctrl-s` to save (don't use this on files you care about!)
+* `esc` to toggle "text edit mode" and "ASCII graphics mode"
+* `ctrl-g` to show cursor positions and word count